 It is an excellent vehicle for servant ministry skill development and has aided thousands of church members to be better servants of Jesus Christ, to become stronger church family

 leaders, and to more capably assist their pastors.

 Trinity District Lay Servant Ministries Training

-In the Mountain Sky Conference, this course counts as an advanced Lay Servant Ministries course and as a “Heritage” course for Certified Lay Speaker.
+This course gives participants an overview of the structure and organization of The United Methodist Church.
+It counts as an advanced Lay Servant Ministry Course and as a “Polity” course for Certified Lay Speaker.

 For more information, including costs and schedules, and to register for either of these courses, go to www.LayServantTraining.org.

 For questions, please call Gene at (719) 873-5311 or email email@example.com